Programming-with-Mati/Programming-With-Mati/tutorials/kafka-streams/word-count-app/README.md

 What you see is the words that we inserted in step 5, followed by the amount of times that word was processed.
 That's why the word `hello` appears twice.

 ## Understanding the Topology
+The **topology** of a Kafka Streams Application refers to the way in which the data will be processed in the stream.
+When we define a Topology, what we are doing is defining a set of operations which will transform the data as it is streamed.
+The programming paradigm used by Kafka Streams is called **dataflow programming**.
+The logic of the application is structured as a **Direct Acyclic Graph (DAG)**.
+There are several advantages of this paradigm:
+ * Easy to understand
+ * Easy to standardize
+ * Easy to visualize
+ * Easy to parallelize

 ![Topology](docs/topology.png)
 1️⃣ **Flat Map** operation to map 1 record into many.
 In our case, every sentences is mapped into multiple records: one for each word in the sentence.
 Also the case is lowered to make the process case-insensitive.